Richard has survived into his fifth decade at the Bar!

-After conducting a broad mix of work with a strong criminal/common law focus in his early years, he developed a practice specialising in personal injury and associated areas.
-Richard was first appointed to the Attorney General’s Panel of Counsel in 1994, being selectively re-appointed ever since.
-He is experienced in all types of personal injury and fatal accident claims, and has been doing an increasing amount of clinical negligence and inquest work as detailed below.
+After conducting a broad mix of work with a strong criminal and common law focus in his early years, he quickly developed a practice specialising in personal injury and associated areas.
+Richard was first appointed to the Attorney General’s Panel of Counsel in 1994, having been selectively re-appointed on each occasion he applied.
+His most recent appointed runs until March 2025.
+He is experienced in all types of personal injury and fatal accident claims, with a strong focus also on clinical negligence and inquest work as detailed below.

-His interests away from work include off-piste/big mountain skiing, rugby, cycling up and down mountains, gardening, travel, fine food and wine and a wide variety of types of loud music.
-He has not yet given up on the idea of attending a music festival, albeit perhaps one with glamping!
-Married to Jane, a musculoskeletal physiotherapist, he has three grown (and growing) up children, none of whom are showing the slightest inclination to be mad enough to consider a career at the Bar.
+His interests away from work include off-piste/big mountain skiing (Verbier, Breckenridge, St Anton, Chamonix and many more) all with a large dose of “Après”, rugby (sadly now as a spectator only), cycling up and down the Cols and mountains in Europe (Ventoux, Alpe D’Huez, Galibier and many more), gardening, travel, fine food and (good cheap) wine and a wide variety of types of loud music.
+He has still not entirely given up on the idea of attending a music festival, albeit perhaps one with glamping!
+Married to Jane for 30 years, a musculoskeletal/sports physiotherapist, he has three grown-up children, none of whom have shown the slightest inclination to be mad enough to consider a career at the Bar.

 Personal injury work has been the most significant component of Richard’s practice since his call to the Bar.